leo922oel/Grad-cam_FGSM/README.md

-# iterativeFGSM_Grad-Cam
+# iterative FGSM with Grad-Cam

 > 2023 Fall Trustworthy AI | Final project

-This code provides an analysis of the combination of Fast Gradient Sign Method (FGSM) and Grad-CAM on a pre-trained convolutional neural network (CNN) model for image classification.
-The goal is to visualize the effect of adversarial perturbations on the model's predictions and understand the regions of the input image that contribute to the predictions.
+This code provides an in-depth analysis of the combination of Fast Gradient Sign Method (FGSM) and Grad-CAM on a pre-trained Convolutional Neural Network (CNN) model for image classification.
+The primary goal is to visualize the impact of adversarial perturbations on the model's predictions and understand the regions of the input image that contribute to those predictions.

 [Proposal Link](https://docs.google.com/presentation/d/1bRs6vrKyGtrYpHoATOGL1PEBbU3CKrGA4j_3ci92NhI/edit#slide=id.g29d0d875cfb_0_5)